edibotopic/edibotopic-website/content/blog/2023-06-12-write-height.md

 I am a self-taught programmer and try to learn by making projects.
 My academic job involves no programming and also leaves me with little time to actually write programs.
 While I would not say that *I am a programmer* it is the case that *I do programming*.
-In general, I find it more productive and therapeutic to focus on what I *do* rather than what I *am* when working on hard problems.
+In general, I find it more productive to focus on what I *do* rather than what I *am* when working on hard problems.

 One of the things I like about programming as an activity is the immediacy of the feedback loop.
 It is satisfying to see a nice output like a rendered 3D object but finding bugs can also be a salient reminder that there is much left to learn.